BolivarTech/rust-embedded-template/README.md

 # Rust Embedded Template

+The selected paragraphs contain some grammatical errors and awkward phrasing.
+Here is a corrected version:

 This project provides a minimal template for starting a `#![no_std]` Rust embedded application.
 It is designed to be a starting point for bare-metal or embedded development without the Rust standard library.

+This template is intended for creating embedded applications using Rust in a bare-metal environment on an MCU where no crate exists that implements the HAL (Hardware Abstraction Layer) for your specific microcontroller.
+Due to time constraints, you may not have time to implement your own HAL, so this template allows you to use existing C/C++ HALs through the Foreign Function Interface (FFI).

-On this template you can incorporate and use standard embedded libraries like `embedded-hal`, `cortex-m`, and `cortex-m-rt` and include external C/C++ source files if needed and use it with the Foreign Function Interface (FFI).
+With this template, you can also incorporate and use standard embedded libraries like `embedded-hal`, `cortex-m`, and `cortex-m-rt`, and include external C/C++ source files if needed, using the Foreign Function Interface (FFI).

 ## Directory and Files Structures

 ├── cpp_src/&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;# Optional C/C++ source files (if needed)
 ├── src/&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;# Rust source files
 │&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;└── main.rs&nbsp;&nbsp;&nbsp;&nbsp;# Main entry point with custom _start function and panic handler
+├── doc/&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;# Template documentation
 ├── Cargo.toml&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;# Project configuration and dependencies
 ├── README.md&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;# This file
 └── LICENSE&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;# MIT License file